-For the year ended December 31, 2013, the Company recorded deferred tax expense of \$6.4 million (2012 - \$4.1 million).
-Deferred tax expense in 2013 relates to the utilization of deferred tax assets plus a decrease in deferred tax liabilities that related to the application of corporate tax rates to reversals of temporary differences between the accounting and tax treatment of depreciable assets and intangible assets.
+For the year ended December 31 2014, the Company recorded deferred tax expense of \$27.3 million (2013 - \$6.4 million).
+Deferred tax expense in 2014 includes a charge of \$16.9 million related to AGI's agreement with the CRA regarding the tax consequences of its conversion to a corporation (see "AGI Conversion - Agreement with CRA" below) as well as the utilization of deferred tax assets plus a decrease in deferred tax liabilities that related reversals of temporary differences between the accounting and tax treatment of depreciable assets.

 Upon conversion to a corporation from an income trust in June 2009 (the "Conversion") the Company received certain tax attributes that may be used to offset tax otherwise payable in Canada.
 The Company's Canadian taxable income is based on the results of its divisions domiciled in Canada, including the corporate office, and realized gains on foreign exchange.
-For the year ending December 31, 2013, the Company offset \$4.3 million of Canadian tax otherwise payable (2012 - \$1.8 million) through the use of these attributes and since the date of Conversion a cumulative amount of \$27.8 million has been utilized.
-Utilization of these tax attributes is recognized in deferred income tax expense on the Company's income statement and the unused tax attributes of \$42.7 million are recorded as an asset on the Company's balance sheet.
-See "Risks and Uncertainties - Income Tax Matters".
+For the year ended

+December 31, 2014, the Company offset \$7.8 million of Canadian tax otherwise payable (2013 - \$4.3 million) through the use of these attributes and since the date of Conversion a cumulative amount of \$37.0 million has been utilized.
+Utilization of these tax attributes is recognized in deferred income tax expense on the Company's income statement.